-- 1. principal and interest payment delinquencies; - 2. non-payment related defaults, if material; - 3. unscheduled draws on the debt service reserves reflecting financial difficulties; - 4. unscheduled draws on the credit enhancements reflecting financial difficulties; - 5. substitution of the credit or liquidity providers or their failure to perform; - 6. adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Notes, or other material events affecting the tax status of the Notes; - 7. modifications to rights of Noteholders, if material; - 8. bond calls, if material, and tender offers; - 9. defeasances; - 10. release, substitution or sale of property securing repayment of the Notes, if material; - 11. rating changes; - 12. bankruptcy, insolvency, receivership or similar event of the Issuer; - 13. the consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action, or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; or
+- 1. principal and interest payment delinquencies; - 2. non-payment related defaults, if material; - 3. unscheduled draws on the debt service reserves reflecting financial difficulties; - 4. unscheduled draws on the credit enhancements reflecting financial difficulties; - 5. substitution of the credit or liquidity providers or their failure to perform; - 6. adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Notes, or other material events affecting the tax status of the Notes; - 7. modifications to rights of Noteholders, if material; - 8. bond calls, if material, and tender offers; - 9. defeasances; - 10. release, substitution or sale of property securing repayment of the Notes, if material; - 11. rating changes; - 12. bankruptcy, insolvency, receivership or similar event of the Issuer; - 13. the consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action, or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material;

-- 14. appointment of a successor or additional trustee, or the change of name of a trustee, if material. - 15.
-Incurrence of a financial obligation of the Issuer, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the Issuer, any of which affect holders of the Bonds, if material. - 16.
-Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the Issuer, any of which reflect financial difficulties
+- 14. appointment of a successor or additional trustee, or the change of name of a trustee, if material; - 15.
+Incurrence of a financial obligation of the Issuer, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the Issuer, any of which affect holders of the Bonds, if material; or - 16.
+Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the Issuer, any of which reflect financial difficulties.

 (b) Whenever the Issuer obtains knowledge of the occurrence of a Listed Event, the Issuer shall file or cause to be filed a notice of such occurrence with the MSRB through EMMA in a timely manner not in excess of ten (10) business days after the occurrence of such event.
+The notice shall be filed in an electronic format as prescribed by the MSRB and shall be accompanied by such identifying information as is prescribed by the MSRB.
+Notwithstanding the foregoing, notice of Listed Events described in subsections (a)(8) and (9) need not be given under this subsection any earlier than the notice (if any) of the underlying event is given to holders of affected Notes.